ramitsurana/turbo/README.md

 ## Contributing

-Contributions can be made easily by making PR's and opening issues on the github repo.Big Thank you to all the [contributors][3] !
+Contributions can be made easily by making PR's and opening issues on the github repo.
+Big Thank you to all the [contributors][3] for your awesome contributions !

 ## License